Ethnic Chinese in Russia: Russian Empire

 Separately, other groups of Chinese-speaking migrants went to the Russian Far East; the Russian Empire Census of 1897 showed a total of 57,459 Chinese speakers (47,431 male and 10,028 female), of whom 42,823 (74.5%) lived in the Primorye region alone.
 Chinese Honghuzi bandits raided Russian settlers in the far east region during the nineteenth and twentieth centuries, in one incident, the Honghuzi attacked the Heeck family, kidnapping Fridolf Heeck's son, and killing his servant and wife in 1879.

 Few of the Chinese in the Russian Empire's Far East would be able to become Russian subjects.
 It is reported that, at least during one period, only persons who had been married to a Russian subject and had become Christian would be eligible for naturalization.
 One of the most successful Chinese in late 19th century Russia, the prosperous Khabarovsk merchant Ji Fengtai (紀鳳台), better known under the Russified name Nikolay Ivanovich Tifontai, had his first naturalization petition rejected by Governor A.N.
-Korff in the late 1880s on the grounds of the applicant's still wearing a queue; his second application was approved in 1894, despite the applicants Manchu hairstyle, as the authorities took into account the fact that his son, and the heir of his fortune, was born in Russia and was a baptized Christian.
+Korff in the late 1880s on the grounds of the applicant's still wearing a queue; his second application was approved in 1894, despite the applicant's Manchu hairstyle, as the authorities took into account the fact that his son, and the heir of his fortune, was born in Russia and was a baptized Christian.
 Later, Tifontai was to play an important part in Russia's economic expansion into Manchuria.

 During World War I, several thousand of the Russian Empire's Chinese residents were brought to European Russia to work on the construction of fortifications.
 After the October Revolution of 1917, a large number of ethnic Chinese participated in the Russian Civil War as well.